EthoIRL/TargetLock/README.md

 ﻿# Target Lock
-General purpose color aimbot (with the intent for BattleBit Remastered).
+General purpose color aimbot.
 Meant to be used in conjunction with [**Helious**](https://github.com/StrateimTech/Helious) for remote mouse movement injection.

 * Optimized for low latency calculations (~0.004ms ± 0.01ms / Capture & Calculation, with ~2% GPU utilization on a 4070 Ti Super)
 * Combining both [Helious](https://github.com/StrateimTech/Helious)' (anti recoil), and Target Lock aimbot recoil is effectively (+Horizontal) gone at least when locked on.